 Game Drives, nature walks and medicinal plant discovery

-Experience the real safari - morning and afternoon game drives through the park with our trained driver-guides.
+Experience the real safari - morning and afternoon game drives through the Tsavo West National Park with our trained safari driver-guides.
 Picnic lunches and sundowners can be provided.
-Tsavo offers some of the most magnificent game viewing in the world - vast herds of dust-red elephant, fat pods of hippo, giant crocodile, teeming herds of plains game, a fantasia of bird life and some magical flora.
-All walks accompanied by Kenya Wildlife Service armed rangers.
+Tsavo West National Park offers some of the most magnificent game viewing in the world - vast herds of dust-red elephant, fat pods of hippo, giant crocodile, teeming herds of plains game, a fantasia of bird life and some magical flora.

 Visits to the magic of Mzima Springs

 The lush, hippo-inhabited pools of Mzima Springs, fed daily by 250 million litres of water gushing from the lava flows of the Chyulu hills, provide an oasis of green, an